 Help others: Click Here to send review or send us your review to reviews@threebestrated.ca.
 Negative and positive review will be used for rating.
 Make a difference.

-Kingston City Hall is one of the outstanding City government offices and halls constructed in the Neoclassical style with the lobate and dome landmark.
-The City Hall is a nationally designated heritage site that is toured by thousands of tourists and local citizens each year.
-The place was initially built as the House of Parliament for the United Provinces of Canada.
+Here's The Rundown: Kingston City Hall is one of the outstanding city government offices in Kingston, ON.
+The halls were constructed in the Neoclassical style with a lobate dome landmark.
+City Hall is a nationally designated heritage site toured by thousands of tourists and local citizens annually.
+The place was initially built as the Parliament House for the United Provinces of Canada.
 This historic building still serves as the administrative center of the city.
-The city hall is entirely constructed with 19th Century British architecture and has many historical paintings to explore.
-The well-known building tells you a lot about the history and culture of the city.
-City Hall Tour Guides welcome visitors worldwide and guide them through their beautiful Kingston City Hall National Historic Site weaving stories and engaging visitors.
-In addition, Kingston City Hall offers an overview of the work undertaken by the City and Council.
+Kingston City Hall was constructed in 19th-century British architecture and features many historical paintings to explore.
+The well-known building offers insights into the history and culture of the city.
+City Hall tour guides welcome and guide visitors worldwide through their beautiful City Hall National Historic Site, weaving stories and engaging visitors.
+Additionally, Kingston City Hall provides an overview of the work undertaken by the city and council.

 Specialty: